Scopeweb/slate/source/index.html.md

 }
 ```

-This endpoint creates a new user.
+This endpoint login the user and returns a jwt token.

 ### HTTP Request